What is Open Syllabus?

 How does Open Syllabus get its syllabi?

 Primarily by crawling publicly-accessible university websites.
 We currently update the syllabus dataset twice per year.
-For a variety of reasons, collection size always lags the current years.
+For a variety of reasons, collection size always lags the current year.
+Faculty contributions also make up a small but significant portion of the collection.
+More on sharing syllabi here.

 What are ranks, counts, and scores?

-Citation counts-–how often titles are assigned across the collection–-appear throughout the Syllabus Explorer.
+Citation counts-–how often titles are assigned across the collection–-appear throughout Analytics.

 If a title appears on a syllabus, it ‘counts.’
 If it appears 10 times on a syllabus, it counts only once.
 If it appears in ‘suggested reading’ or some other secondary list, it still counts.
-We don’t distinguish primary from secondary reading (yet).
+We track distinctions between primary and secondary reading, when available, but don't currently use this information in Analytics.

-A title’s ‘Rank’ is calculated with respect to the 7.9 million unique titles identified in the collection.
-The most frequently taught text in version 2.9 of the dataset–-A Manual for Writers of Term Papers, Theses, and Dissertations–-is ranked #1.
+A title’s ‘Rank’ is calculated with respect to the 9.3 million unique titles identified in the collection.
+The most frequently taught title in version 2.11 of the dataset–-A Manual for Writers of Term Papers, Theses, and Dissertations–-is ranked #1.

 A title’s ‘Score’ is another representation of rank converted to a 1-100 scale (using a dense ranking of appearance counts, converting to a percentile, and shaving off the decimal places).
-At present, the top twenty-four titles have a score of 100, whereas low-count titles in the long tail of the distribution have scores of 1 or 2.
-Our goal is to provide a number that is easier to interpret than the raw rankings and counts.
+At present, the top twenty-eight titles have a score of 100, while low-count titles in the long tail of the distribution have scores of 1 or 2.
+The point of the 'score' is to provide a number that is easier to interpret than the raw rankings and counts.

-These numbers contribute to an evolving discussion in the academy about publication metrics.
-We think syllabus counts are a useful addition because they privilege types of work that are commonly underrepresented in metrics derived from journal citation, including the more synthetic, accessible, and public-facing forms of work that often represent a large part of faculty labor.
-In short, they give faculty a way to gain recognition for scholarship with classroom applications and so create incentives to improve teaching materials.
+These numbers contribute to an evolving discussion about the role of publication metrics in measuring faculty performance.
+To date, this conversation has focused on citation in research journals (aka, journal impact factor) as a basis for measuring and comparing research output.
+We think syllabus counts are a useful addition because they privilege types of work that are commonly underrepresented in journal citation, including more synthetic, accessible, and public-facing forms of work that often represent a large part of faculty writing.
+In short, we give faculty a way to gain recognition for scholarship with classroom applications.
+In the process, we create incentives to improve teaching materials.

 How are counts calculated?

-The Syllabus Explorer and Analytics rely on a master catalog to identify titles within the syllabus collection.
+Analytics relies on a master catalog to identify titles within the syllabus collection.
 Currently, this catalog is a combination of The Library of Congress, Open Library, OpenAlex, and open access databases such as the Directory of Open Access Books and Open Textbook Library.

 Why don’t we show results for X?